Mental Health Groups

 Gender Joy: Online Peer Support

 This community of practice centres around connecting and exploring.
 It also includes education and skill development.
+Previous themes we’ve covered include social and medical transitioning, self-advocacy, navigating the workplace, friends and family, relationship with food, and mental health.

 A calendar with future themes will be sent out after the first session, so participants can plan which sessions they want to attend.